Cylialiu/Yiying_Liu_Portfolio/README.md

 ### OIG data visualization
 #### As a Data journalist
 <div class="infogram-embed" data-id="eefc6984-1f11-426c-b4cc-92492a049c81" data-type="interactive" data-title="Busy Charts"></div><script>!function(e,t,s,i){var n="InfogramEmbeds",o=e.getElementsByTagName("script")[0],d=/^http:/.test(e.location)?"http:":"https:";if(/^\/{2}/.test(i)&&(i=d+i),window[n]&&window[n].initialized)window[n].process&&window[n].process();else if(!e.getElementById(s)){var r=e.createElement("script");r.async=1,r.id=s,r.src=i,o.parentNode.insertBefore(r,o)}}(document,0,"infogram-async","https://e.infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/eefc6984-1f11-426c-b4cc-92492a049c81" style="color:#989898!important;text-decoration:none!important;" target="_blank">Busy Charts</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>
+##### Analysis
+This inforgraphic covers the most important data that I think a "general audience" of Newsweek website would be interested.
+Here is my detailed analysis:
+* "General audience": I define the general audience would be the readers of a news website: Newsweek. [newsletter](https://www.newsweek.com/).
+In my opinion, as readers of new media, most people would like to get the key information as soon as possible.
+Using attached inforgraphic, icons, emphasizing numbers in the article would be helpful for readers to understand and also catch their eyes or it also can be a berif summary of the article.

+* Data choice: The data I chose is that the section of "At-Risk Populations are Subject to Overcrowding and Prolonged Detention in Border Patrol Facilities".
+As a normal reader, they might have no understanding of the scale of "how many people across the boarder illegally".
+Instead, if provide some small daily issue, such as no access to shower, hot food, and being detention more than 7 days.
+The readers would understand the serious situation sooner and also arouse their sympathy.

+* Color choice and composing:
+  * I use yellow, the bright color to attract reader's eyes and also a sign of emergency.
+Choose black color and white text show a good contrast with yellow and also emphase the most important content part.
+  * I use "child" icon and "shower, clothes, hot meals" icons.
+I think using simplify icons could express much information in a simple way and also leave people a clear impression.
+One thing I am not satisfied is that I tried to put the "delete icon" above the "shower" one, but it looks a chaos.
+I doubt the way I am using now might be misunderstood by so quick readers, but I have no idea how to fix it for now.
+  * The background picture I chose from the Newsweek website and blur it, which could have a nice contrast with the context.

+Summary: All in all, I create this inforgraphic in a freshing and "magazine" style and summary a part of data from the article.

 #### As an analyst working for the Department of Homeland Security
 <div class="infogram-embed" data-id="4b786565-4ae7-4a5e-bc49-a2be90020a9d" data-type="interactive" data-title="Neon Maps"></div><script>!function(e,t,s,i){var n="InfogramEmbeds",o=e.getElementsByTagName("script")[0],d=/^http:/.test(e.location)?"http:":"https:";if(/^\/{2}/.test(i)&&(i=d+i),window[n]&&window[n].initialized)window[n].process&&window[n].process();else if(!e.getElementById(s)){var r=e.createElement("script");r.async=1,r.id=s,r.src=i,o.parentNode.insertBefore(r,o)}}(document,0,"infogram-async","https://e.infogram.com/js/dist/embed-loader-min.js");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/4b786565-4ae7-4a5e-bc49-a2be90020a9d" style="color:#989898!important;text-decoration:none!important;" target="_blank">Neon Maps</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

+  Talk about how the visualizations and audiences compare / contrast to one another.
+Make sure you include all source information and explain the data well.